glennbechdevops/unleash-feature-management/README.md

 * Click on the Cloud9 service to open the Cloud9 dashboard.
 * You will now be able to see the list of environments that you have access to.
 * !If you don't see any environments, make sure the selected region is eu-west-1
 * Select your Cloud9 environment, select the "Open" Link
 * Familiarize yourself with Cloud9 by exploring and experimenting with the platform.

 ## No auto save!

 The number #1 problem for most students using Cloud9 is that they forget to explicitly save files - as there is no auto save!

 ## Clone this repo

 Clone this repository into your cloud 9 environment.
 Use the Terminal on the bottom of the screen in your cloud 9 environment

 ```text
 git clone https://github.com/glennbechdevops/unleash-feature-management
 ```

 ## Add an Unleash token to your template.yml file

 On the left side in the Cloud9 IDE, there is a file browser.
-Now that this repository is cloned, you'll see a folder with the name unleash-feature-management
+Now that this repository is cloned, you'll see a folder with the name  ```unleash-feature-management```

 Add an unleash token to the code

-The token will be given in class
+The token will be given in class, and should be added to this segment of template.yml file

 ````text
     Properties: